-Summer Scholars program – enables selected undergraduates, generally sophomores and juniors, to conduct in-depth research or creative work with University faculty.
+Summer Scholars Program – enables selected undergraduates, generally sophomores and juniors, to conduct in-depth research or creative work with University faculty.

-Research assistance at UD – Research apprenticeships with faculty mentors give talented, motivated University of Delaware undergraduates a chance to see and take part in what is happening on the front lines of discovery at UD today.
+Research Assistance at UD – Research apprenticeships with faculty mentors give talented, motivated University of Delaware undergraduates a chance to see and take part in what is happening on the front lines of discovery at UD today.

 University of Delaware Resources

-UD Conflict of Interest policies in research – By requiring full disclosures of potential conflicts from the members of UD’s research community, the University seeks to maintain an environment of transparency that enables objectivity in research and ensures compliance.
+Conflict of Interest policies in research – By requiring full disclosures of potential conflicts from the members of UD’s research community, the University seeks to maintain an environment of transparency that enables objectivity in research and ensures compliance.

 Funding Opportunities – View the available funding opportunities for sponsored research projects offered by federal and state agencies and private foundations.

 Researcher’s Toolbox – Developed by UD’s Research Office, this site supports the research activity of UD faculty and staff.
 Designed to help both first-time researchers and experienced veterans, tools are available to help prepare proposals, manage grants and present results.

 Institutional Review – All research involving living human subjects must be reviewed and approved by an Institutional Review Board (IRB).
 This page provides details.